 The teachers decided that with their help, the students would bring this city to life, a piece at a time.
 Beginning on the wall opposite the ship, the Shark’s Town Museum of Art was constructed.
 While the teachers made a 3-d representation of the building out of poster board and other supplies, the children each created their own individual sculpture to put on display, just like they would be in a museum, on little pedestals the children painted themselves.

-The next project they tackled was the Shark’s Town Library, an effort that turned the children into the 20160411_152557authors of their own stories.
+The next project they tackled was the Shark’s Town Library, an effort that turned the children into the authors of their own stories.
 Each child, with the help of their parents, completed a questionnaire that served as the basis of their autobiographies.
 That script, combined with pictures drawn by the children themselves, was bound together in book form and put on display for any child to read.

 As the roadway that connects Sharks Town continued around the classroom, it next reached Sharks Town Mountain, a massive poster-size cave display featuring more than a few bears the children made.
 The bears and the cave led to a great conversation about hibernation, a process many of the children were introduced to for the first time.